-On their walk down the arch walkway right next to the church building, two light anomalies were caught on film, and they received two stern warnings: "Go!", and "Leave!"from too different voices on their electronic voice devices.
+On their walk down the arch walkway right next to the church building, two light anomalies were caught on film, and they received two stern warnings: "Go!" and "Leave!",from two different voices on their electronic voice devices.
 A door suddenly moved and the sound of it latching shut was heard and caught on film.

 Investigations by ghost hunter Richard Senate has caught hard evidence of the spirits here.
 He rates this mission as the most haunted of all the California missions.